isc-projects/kea/doc/sphinx/man/perfdhcp.8.rst

-Perfdhcp can now simulate traffic from multiple subnets by enabling option -J and passing path to file that contains v4 or v6 addresses that will be used as relayin generated messages.
+Perfdhcp can now simulate traffic from multiple subnets by enabling option -J and passing path to file that contains v4 or v6 addresses that will be used as relay in generated messages.
 That enable testing of vast numbers of Kea shared networks.
 While testing Kea v4 it should be started with KEA_TEST_SEND_RESPONSES_TO_SOURCE environment variable to force Kea to send generated messages to source address of incoming packet.